Buyun-Liang/Longest-Common-Strand-of-Bytes/README.md

 * [Contact](#contact)

 ## General Information
-C++

-Longest common substring

-Valgrind prevent memory leak
+The main driver contains two important fuctions: readFile and LCS (longest common substring).

+readFile() is used to read all 10 files into buffer for further analyzing.

+LCS() is the key to find the longest common substring/strand of bytes between any two files.
+Dynamical programming was used here to improve its efficiency.

 Time Complexity:

 Space Complexity:

+Valgrind prevent memory leak

 ## File Description
 main.cpp is the main driver.